Hiram Tua

-Hiram Mulero (September 16, 1983) is a Puerto Rican professional wrestler.
+Hiram Mulero (September 16, 1983) is a retired Puerto Rican professional wrestler.
 He is best known under his ring name, Hiram Tua, which he has used in several of Puerto Rico's promotions, including the International Wrestling Association, the World Wrestling Council and the World Wrestling League.

 Career

 Early career

 Mulero began his career in the independent promotion, Caribbean Wrestling Association.
 His first gimmick being that of a Samoan wrestler named Airan Anoy Tua.
 It was in this company that he won his first two titles, the CWA Cruiserweight Championship and the CWA Tag Team Championship with Roger Díaz.
 Continuing to perform in the independent circuit, Mulero entered the Extreme Wrestling Organization, where he first adopted the ring name Hiram Tua.
 His gimmick was the "owner of space", which emphasized aerial style wrestling.
 He also wrestled in the Puerto Rico Wrestling Association.

 Mulero debuted in the International Wrestling Association on November 4, 2005, wrestling against Díaz in a losing effort.
 His first win took place a month after in a mixed tag team match.
 He wrestled Díaz twice during the following month, losing both contests.
 Mulero's first singles victory was over Armando Gorbea on January 14, 2006.
 Throughout the rest of the year he continued competing on alternate dates, challenging cruiserweights with mixed results.
 On November he entered a tournament for the IWA Cruiserweight Championship, but was eliminated in the opening round.

 At Histeria Boricua 2007, Mulero was teamed with Díaz in a 3 on 3 match.
 Due to their ability to perform flashy aerial maneuvers, Jack Melendez decided to book them as a tag team that eventually became known as Los Aereos.
 Mulero occasionally wrestled in single contests even winning the Hardcore Championship on January 27, 2007, despite being mostly a tag team contender.
 On February 3, 2007, the team was officially named following a contest with then main eventer Joe Bravo.
 The following week, Mulero dropped the title.
 In April 2007, Los Aereos entered a feud with NWA Tag Team Champions, Los Luchas.
 Their subsequent feud was with top heel faction La Revolución Dominicana, which saw them unsuccessfully challenging for the IWA World Tag Team Championship in a ladder match.
 In a rematch, Los Aereos won the titles.
 Los Aereos continued rising in the tag team division, eventually entering a feud with the Naturals, dropping the belts.
 After failing to regain them from the Naturals, they defeated Los Dueños de la Malicia, Dennis Rivera and Noel Rodríguez, for the first contenders spot, but once again lost the titular match.